Looking for the perfect way to cool off, detox, and reset your body? This Persian Chilled Yogurt and Cucumber Soup is it!

 Low-fat yogurt and iced water make the soup base in which finely chopped cucumbers are stirred.
 Equally important here is a handful of fresh herbs: parsley, basil, and dill.
 Toasted walnuts and raisins add substance and contrast.
 A little quality sumac goes a long way in giving this soup just enough tartness to balance things out.

 This cucumber soup is the perfect way to cool off on hot summer days.
 It also has some good detox benefits; cucumbers hep cleanse the liver, while, low-fat yogurt contributes good-for-your-gut probiotics.
 So if you’ve had a particularly indulgent weekend, for example, this can be just the way to reset your body and get back on track.

-- 1/2 cup walnut hearts (shelled walnuts)
+- 1/2 cup walnut hearts, toasted and finely chopped

 - 1 1/2 cup ice water